AyrA/php-ytstream/README.md

 The final result will not be an integer.
 Decimals are cut off.
 Because decimals are cut off, an MP3 frame is technically a few bits too short.
-To compensate for this, the padding bit can be set to get 8 bits back again.
+To compensate for this, the padding bit can be set to get 8 bits back at once.

 Notes: